Option

 also keeps a record of how long the data retrieval and processing took.

-Q: When was the first release of the code?
+Q: When was the first public release of the code?

 A: 1st July 2011.